 Although standing up more often has its health benefits, including weight loss, a few other simple lifestyle choices are crucial for getting your weight to where you want it to be and keeping it there for the rest of your life.
 Some of these choices are surprisingly simple and phenomenally effective.

 The best weight loss remedies are those supported by excellent scientific research.
-This is the approach that I have taken in my book on the topic, titled Fat Loss Biology.
+This is the approach that I’ve taken in my book on the topic, titled How to Lose Belly Fat and Keep It Off.
 You can get a clearer picture of what this book is about by clicking on that link.
 Go ahead and click on it now and check it out for yourself.
-You will be pleasantly surprised to find out how easy and inexpensive it is to lose weight when you do it the right way.
+You’will be pleasantly surprised to find out how easy and inexpensive it is to lose weight when you do it the right way.